pcdv/flak/README.md

  - specify an input format with the @InputFormat annotation (which requires prior declaration of an InputParser with App.addInputParser().

+### Managing apps

+The example above allocates a web server for a single application.
+However, it is possible to host several Flak apps on a single server, for example one located at path `/app1` and another one at `/app2`.

+The idea is to create a [FlakFactory](https://github.com/pcdv/flak/blob/master/flak-api/src/main/java/flak/AppFactory.java) then call `createApp(String)` with two separate paths.
+Then you can add your route handlers and start them.

 ### To be continued....